 Amazon RDS is a relational database service by Amazon Web Services.
 Essentially, RDS MySQL is a database in the cloud.
 PlanetScale is similarly a MySQL database hosted in the cloud, but with an emphasis on unlimited scale potential and developer-first design.
-The main advantage to using RDS at this point is Postgres support.
-So (for the time being) if you are devoted to Postgres, RDS is your best bet.
+The main advantage of using RDS at this point is Postgres support.
+So, if you are devoted to Postgres, RDS is your best bet.
 However, if you're looking for a database that will scale with your growth and that fits into your developers workflows, switching from RDS to PlanetScale is a no-brainer.
 Here are the top two reasons we see organizations and developers leaving RDS for PlanetScale: scalability and developer workflow.

-I know, it’s surprising that an AWS product like RDS has scaling limits, but it turns out hosting DBs isn’t enough.
-It turns out that scaling a business’s database layer requires more than buying larger resources and provisioning bigger machines.
-Most often we see that when businesses scale they need to scale the connections to their DB as well.
+I know, it’s surprising that an AWS product like RDS has scaling limits, but it turns out hosting databases isn’t enough.
+Scaling a business’s database layer requires more than just buying larger resources and provisioning bigger machines.
+Most often we see that when businesses scale, they need to scale the connections to their databases as well.

 All of the numbers below are based on real-world Vitess clusters

-While RDS limits connections to 16,000 PlanetScale has been designed to scale upwards of 250,000 connections to a single database.
-Theoretically we can handle millions of connections-- but 250,000 is a real world number.
-And while you can have up to 16,000 connections on RDS you will have to manually upgrade and increase connection limits or create and manage your own connection pool.
+While RDS limits connections to 16,000, PlanetScale has been designed to scale to nearly limitless database connections per database.
+And while you can have up to 16,000 connections on RDS, you will have to manually upgrade and increase connection limits or create and manage your own connection pool.
 For developers building modern web apps, which often have thousands of simultaneous connections from different clients, this does not scale.

-Bonus Feature - Query Consolidation: Vitess also makes sure that identical requests are automatically served to multiple clients simultaneously through a single query.
-Often the outages we see from customers who were on NoSQL or RDS databases, are cascading outages due to an initial spike in query response times.
+Vitess also makes sure that identical requests are automatically served to multiple clients simultaneously through a single query.
+Often, the outages we see from customers who were on NoSQL or RDS databases are cascading outages due to an initial spike in query response times.
 This is often due to anomalies or odd traffic patterns (think seasonal hits to your website).
 Vitess gets around this by identifying spikes in query attempts.
-So if 3 Million people go to your YouTube video at once, Vitess will notice that multiple clients are simultaneously (or nearly simultaneously) attempting the same query and serve them all from the same connection.
+So if 3 million people go to your YouTube video at once, Vitess will notice that multiple clients are simultaneously (or nearly simultaneously) attempting the same query and serve them all from the same connection.

-This is often enough for a business to choose to switch, but we see a whole other set of developers who are bringing us onto their teams because of a simpler developer workflow.
+The scaling issues alone are often enough for a business to choose to switch to PlanetScale, but we see also see another set of developers who are bringing us onto their teams because of our simpler developer workflow.

-If you go onto G2 or any other review board for AWS RDS (or really most AWS services) you will see the negative comments mostly revolve around complexity and ramp time to understand the product.
-When we began designing PlanetScale’s recent cloud product, we knew that this was the main way we could improve the developer experience for databases, by removing the ramp up time and making critical routines like schema changes and CI/CD processes much easier to manage with a database.
+If you go onto G2 or any other review board for AWS RDS, you will see the negative comments mostly revolve around complexity and ramp up time to understand the product.
+When we began designing the PlanetScale cloud product, we knew that this was the main way we could improve the developer experience for databases — by removing the ramp up time and making critical routines like schema changes and CI/CD processes much easier to manage with a database.

 The gist: PlanetScale will never require a maintenance window or downtime for a migration.

-I won’t go into too much detail about Continuous Integration/Continuous Deployment (CI/CD) -- Red Hat describes it well here-- but it has become the gold standard for engineering teams and it relies on easy automation of delivery and deployment tools.
+I won’t go into too much detail about Continuous Integration/Continuous Deployment (CI/CD) — Red Hat describes it well here — but it has become the gold standard for engineering teams and it relies on easy automation of delivery and deployment tools.
 We at PlanetScale wanted to make creating a staging environment for your database much easier.
-But RDS developers recommend using `mysql_dump` to make a copy of your AWS MySQL production database for staging.
-This is why we introduced Database Branching.
+But RDS developers recommend using

-PlanetScale has created Database Branching to allow our customers to handle data like they handle features on GitHub.
+PlanetScale created database branches to allow our customers to handle data like they handle features on GitHub.
 The ability to cut a branch of your database and then make changes and redeploy to your main database is a huge time saver.
-We already know of developers who are using the pscale CLI to automate this step and we hear lots of Next.js developers asking us to make this part of the Vercel development cycle (coming soon…).
+We already know of developers who are using the pscale CLI.
+You can find additional guidance in our Using the PlanetScale CLI with GitHub Actions workflows blog post.

 The gist: Making a staging environment with up-to-date data schemas should not require a ticket to the data team.